Analysis | How Do We Cover Iran Better in the News? Include More Iranians

 Last Sunday, days after President Donald Trump ordered the drone missile strike that assassinated Gen. Qassem Soleimani, I sat down at my local bar in Harrisburg, Pennsylvania, and watched as cable news networks and national papers reported on the Iranian Parliament screaming, “Marg bar Amrika,” or “Death to America,” as it’s literally translated.

 USA Today posted a video of the chant online without any explanation.
-And as the video lingered on, it almost seemed scary – Iranians wanted to kill Americans!
+And as the video lingered on, it almost seemed scary—Iranians wanted to kill Americans!

 But language is nuanced.
 In Iran, people view governments separate from the population.
 And referring to someone’s death (as noted above) is not always exactly what it seems.
 So, translate “Marg bar Amrika,” to American English, and it should be better understood as, “Shame on the American government.”